 Parc Ivoloina is a regional conservation center on Madagascar’s east coast, which includes a small zoo and focuses on activities such as environmental education and sustainable agricultural practices.

-Betampona is a protected natural forest and also the site of the first reintroduction of captive born lemurs back to the wild, a collaborative DLC/MFG effort.
+Betampona is a protected natural forest and also the site of the first reintroduction of captive-born lemurs back to the wild, a collaborative DLC/MFG effort.
 The reintroduction has evolved into an important program of conservation research and ecological monitoring, with education and reforestation components linked to nearby Ivoloina.
 Thanks in part to DLC support and MFG presence in Betampona, the reserve has been protected from illegal wood cutting and poaching of wildlife.
+"Perhaps the most valuable result of the restocking program is that the release project became the springboard for a much broader conservation program for Betampona,” says DLC conservationist Andrea Katz.

 Pictured above: DLC Conservation Coordinator Charlie Welch conversing with teacher trainers in environmental education (who are also old friends) at Parc Ivoloina.
 Ivoloina is the site of more than 20 years of conservation work by the Madagascar Fauna Group, of which Duke Lemur Center is a founding and managing member.
 Charlie and his wife Andrea Katz worked here for 15 years, while living in Madagascar.